 Renewable and natural fibers make for the biggest share in the materials we use.
 They come from renowned European suppliers who have demonstrably committed to the welfare of animals and to ethical and environmentally sensitive production standards.

 We carefully consider the sustainability of our product from the earliest stage, the initial design, in order to make our garments as sustainable as possible.
-This includes all additional materials such as tags or packaging: we are currently using FSC certified paper for boxing and are currently sourcing more more sustainable alternatives to our tags and bags as well.
+This includes all additional materials such as tags or packaging: We are currently using FSC certified paper for boxing and just introduced hangers made of pressed grass for our agents to display the Maiami collection.
+We are sourcing more more sustainable alternatives to our tags and bags as well.

 In addition, wool is easy to take care of and has self-cleaning properties.
 A substantial part of the harm to the environment is done after clothes are bought, mostly through washing and dry cleaning.
 Our sweaters must not be washed, dry cleaning can be avoided almost completely.
 In short: airing is best.